BastiTee/python-boilerplate/README.md

 ## Future ideas and todos

-- [ ] `.PHONY` doesn't really work yet.
-Seems like `make venv` is exiting with 1
-- [ ] Optional static typing for Python 2 and 3 (PEP 484) <https://github.com/python/mypy>
+- Optional static typing for Python 2 and 3 (PEP 484) <https://github.com/python/mypy>
-- [ ] Reflect current state of Python multi-threading
+- Reflect current state of Python multi-threading
-- [ ] Make sure tox is working as expected for supported Python versions
+- Make sure tox is working as expected for supported Python versions

+## Licensing

+This project is licensed under [Apache License 2.0](LICENSE.txt).